neurodisney/ND_PLDAPS/README.md

 ND_PLDAPS
 ==========

-This repository contains helper tools and experiments to use in combination with the PLDAPS software (https://github.com/HukLab/PLDAPS).
+This repository contains helper tools and experiments to be used in combination with the PLDAPS software (https://github.com/HukLab/PLDAPS).

 ***
 ## Tools and utilities